Carniverous19/helium-DIY-middleman/README.md

 # Middleman for Helium
 Initially this was written by folks who know what they're doing.
 I more or less don't, but guided by wizards I managed to muddle through.
 You can do the same.

 Code here acts as a middleman between LoRa gateways running Semtech packet forwarders and servers ingesting packet forwarder data.
+For you non-geeks, what this code does is tell your miner to report different signals to the blockchain than what the packet forwarder is actually receiving.

 I run it because I have antennas with higher than stock gain (6, 9, and 13 db), and currently (Jan 2020) Helium rules make it so many tx and rx are invalid with higher gain antennas.
+Those rules are why many times a higher gain antenna (like a Nearson 9) will perform worse than a lower gain antenna.

+This could technically be considered gaming.
+So there's that.
+I consider it a way to provide the network with a service and earn reward commensurate with the service.

 ## Installation Instructions

 There are two ways to use this code.
 The first way is to run it manually, while the second way is to install it in the system and have it be run by `systemd`.
-If you want to run it manually, go back to Carniverous19's original code.
+If you want to run it manually, you are sophisticated enough to figure it out from Carniverous19's code and don't need this.
+For the rest of us enthusiasts...

 These instructions are for running it automatically with `systemd`.